 In Part 1 of our article, we briefly summarised the challenges faced in the uptake of eIDAS services for SMEs.
-A recent study conducted for the European Commission found that awareness and lack of resources were the main barriers.
+A study conducted for the European Commission found that awareness and lack of resources were the main barriers.
 Efforts to highlight the benefits of eIDAS services through real-life case studies were also found to be lacking.
 To address these barriers to adoption, certain recommendations were made, summarised below.

 Spreading the WordThe recommendations made by the report mainly revolve around enhancing communication and information dissemination.
 These include: